DevAwizard/pipex_by_anwu-yan/README.md

 This output represents the number of lines in `infile`.

-This format should make it easier to read, with emojis to guide the user through each part.
-Let me know if you need more adjustments! 😊

 ### **🔍Core Logic and Implementation**

 To better understand the **core logic**, please refer to the **visual diagram** below, which outlines the entire process: